kairosity/mp4-lionize/README.md

 <br>

+The only element Bootstrap focus did not cover was my Side Navigation, as it was written as links within <li> elements.
+Therefore I added some custom JavaScript to cover the side nav.

 ## 3. Accessibility for Users with Hearing Impairments

 This application does not incoporate any sound-based functionality, therefore it is fully accessible for users with hearing impairments.